 I haven’t thought much about my best day trading stocks until recently.
 But after reading a lot of academic papers, I have realized the following: I basically only day trade stocks that have low beta/low volatility.
 I trade boring stocks.

 If I take the average beta for the whole stock market, I trade more or less only stocks that are in the lower half in terms of beta.

 Also, I trade none of the “hot” stocks like FB, AAPL, GOOG, BIDU, etc.

-Actually, after 10 years of daytrading and 175 million shares traded I still haven’t traded one single share in those stocks!
+After 10 years of day trading and 175 million shares traded, I still haven’t traded one single share in those stocks!
 And I have traded more than 3 000 different tickers so far.
 I did try LNKD but lost more in just a few trades than I did in dozens of others.
 Not my cup of tea.

-This gravitation towards low beta stocks is not intentional.
-It’s just a result of all my research.
-My thinking and my take on the stock market simply fit better to those stocks.
+This gravitation toward low-beta stocks is not intentional.
+It’s just a result of all my research and backtesting.
+My thinking and my take on the stock market fit better with those stocks.
 Risk-adjusted return improves a lot the less volatile the stock is.

 One of my key parameters is looking at each stock’s max loss vs. max win.
-I prefer stocks in each strategy that has on average bigger winners than average bigger losers no matter what win rate etc. Bear in mind I never use a stop-loss.
+I prefer stocks in each strategy that have, on average, bigger average winners than average bigger losers, no matter the win rate.
+Bear in mind I never use a stop-loss (read here for why not use a stop loss).
 I only use time stops.

 Why high beta stocks are bad for trading